Assios/ILP-Implementation/README.md

 # ILP implementation

-An implementation of intuitionistic logic programming in Python, based on this paper (Nprolog-link).
+An implementation of intuitionistic logic programming in Python, based on this [paper].
 ## Usage
 ```sh
 $ python nprolog.py file.npro